 Melted Butter, Cooled Slightly

-Cast-Iron Skillet (you can probably use an 8, you may just need to cook longer)
+Cast-iron skillet (you can probably use an 8-inch, you may need to cook longer)

 Step 1: Preheating Your Smoker and Cast-Iron Skillet

-Preheat the smoker to 350F.
-Once the smoker has preheated, place the cast-iron skillet directly on the grates and let it get hot for about 10 minutes while you mix the batter.
+Preheat the smoker to 350°F. Once the smoker has preheated, place the cast-iron skillet on the grates and let it heat up for about 10 minutes while you mix the batter.

 Step 2: Making the Cornbread Dough

-In a separate smaller bowl whisk the milk, eggs, yogurt/sour cream, honey, and melted butter.
-Then add this to the large bowl and mix everything together well until it’s mostly smooth.
+Whisk the milk, eggs, yogurt/sour cream, honey, and melted butter in a smaller bowl.
+Then add this to the large bowl and mix everything well until it’s mostly smooth.

-Close the smoker and let it cook for 30 min, or until it’s totally set and golden brown on top.
+Close the smoker and let it cook for 30 minutes until it’s set and golden brown.

 Step 4: Final Touches